 - Compulsory winding up of Guernsey companies; and

 - The local process for enforcing debts against real property, known as saisie.

 Lastly, our team was proud to attend the Royal Court to see Quentin Bregg called to the Guernsey bar as our latest qualified advocate.
 Quentin is a key member of our insolvency team and has already been putting his rights of audience to good use.

-Earlier in the year, the Privy Council found in Byers and others v Chen Ningning (British Virgin Islands) UKPC 4 Privy Council Appeal No 0082 of 2019, that a sole director who resigned from her position and sought to appoint a replacement shortly before her company went into liquidation continued to owe fiduciary duties to her company.
+In 2021, the Privy Council found in Byers and others v Chen Ningning (British Virgin Islands) UKPC 4 Privy Council Appeal No 0082 of 2019, that a sole director who resigned from her position and sought to appoint a replacement shortly before her company went into liquidation continued to owe fiduciary duties to her company.

-Meanwhile, the Court of Appeal confirmed in Net International Property Limited v Erez BVIHCMAP2020/0010 that, whilst the BVI Courts will recognise the appointment of representatives by a foreign Court (including liquidators and trustees in bankruptcy) as having status in the BVI, the BVI Court may only provide assistance to representatives from certain countries as designated in Part XIX of the Act.
+Meanwhile, the Court of Appeal confirmed in Net International Property Limited v Erez BVIHCMAP2020/0010 that, while the BVI Courts will recognise the appointment of representatives by a foreign Court (including liquidators and trustees in bankruptcy) as having status in the BVI, the BVI Court may only provide assistance to representatives from certain countries as designated in Part XIX of the Act.